Netflix Movies And Series: Review Of ‘One Day At A Time,’ And ‘Coin Heist’

 Like many of Lear’s series, when One Day at a Time was originally released in 1975 it pushed the envelope and boundaries of American culture and was considered controversial.
 The groundbreaking show broke social norms, introducing America to the first divorced mom on a TV show, and embodied the spirit of independent women.

 This time around, the show focuses on three generations of a Cuban-American family living in the same house.
 The main character (Penelope portrayed by Justina Machado) is a recently separated military mom who is raising her daughter and son with the aid of her mother (played by Rita Moreno).
 A story about a single mom may no longer be considered an envelope-pushing show, but the series tackles many modern issues faced by millions of people.
-CNN describes some of the plot points for One Day at a Time on Netflix.
+CNN described some of the plot points for One Day at a Time on Netflix.

 “One episode weaves in a storyline about Penelope’s struggle to get help from Veteran Affairs.
 Another tackles equal pay when Penelope finds out a less qualified male co-worker makes the same amount of money as she does.
 Another features a subplot about a young friend of Penelope’s daughter whose parents are deported.”